Quantized representations of knot groups: Introduction

+We call $A_b{}^{A}$ the {\it quantum $A$ character variety} of $K$.
+If $A = \BSL(2)$, we also call it the {\it quantum $\SL(2)$ character variety}.
+Note that $A_b{}^{A}$ is not an algebra but an $\Ad$-comodule.
+So the quantum character variety is not a variety in the usual sense.

+In the special case of $\SL(2)$, the quantum character variety we just defined seems to be equal to the skein module of the knot complement, which is often viewed as a quantization of the $\SL(2)$ character variety \cite{Le06}.

+Our construction of quantum $\SL(2, {\mathbb C})$ character variety seems to be generated by quantum traces as in \cite{DL}.
+A more detailed discussion of our quantization of the quantum $\SL(2, {\mathbb C})$ character variety will appear in a forthcoming paper.
+More generally it seems plausible that our construction is related to the skein module defined for any ribbon category and any 3-manifold in \cite{GJS}, Definition 2.2.

+A similar definition of a quantum analogue of the character variety is also given by Habiro \cite{H}.
+It would also be interesting to compare our quantization to the quantization based on ideal triangulations given in \cite{D13} and also with the quantization procedure of \cite{BBJ18}.

 This paper is organized as follows.
 In Section 2, we introduce the braided Hopf algebra with a focus on the braided commutative case.
+We also introduce braided Hopf diagrams to explain morphisms between tensor powers of the braided Hopf algebra.
 In Section 3, we construct representation of the braid group $B_n$ in $\End(A^{\otimes n})$ for any braided Hopf algebra $A$.
 Here we use the braided version of the Wirtinger presentation given in Figure~\ref{fig:braidedWirtinger}.

-In Section 4, we define the space of $A$ representations of a knot $K$ for any braided Hopf algebra $A$ with braided commutativity.
-Let $b$ be a braid in $B_n$ whose closure $\widehat b$ is isotopic to $K$, and construct the space of $A$ representations of $b$ as a quotient of $A^{\otimes n}$ by using the construction in Section 3.
-Then it is shown that this space only depends on the isotopy type of $\widehat b$.
-In Section 5, we apply the above construction to the trefoil knot and the Hopf link.
-In Section 6, we recall the definition and properties of the braided $\mathrm{SL}(2)$, which is a typical example of the braided Hopf algebra.
-At the final section, some remarks and comments are given, including the definition of quantum deformation of $\mathrm{SL}(2)$ character variety, which is the co-adjoint invariant subspace of the space of $\BSL(2)$ representations.
+In Section 4, we define the space of $A$ representations of a knot $K$ for any braided Hopf algebra $A$ satisfying braided commutativity.
+Let $b$ be a braid in $B_n$ whose closure $\widehat b$ is isotopic to $K$, and add $n$ strands to represent elements of the fundamental group twined to $b$ as in the Hopf diagram $d_1$ shown in Figure \ref{fig:db}.

+Let $I_b$ be the image of the map corresponding to $d_1-d_2$, the space of $A$ representations is defined as $A^{\otimes n}/I_b$.
+We show that this space only depends on the isotopy type of $\widehat b$.

+In Section 5, we apply the above construction to the trefoil knot, the Hopf link and the figure eight knot.